AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 ### Search filter

 You can search by keyword in this filter for the **Company Hierarchy** view.
+If you are searching for a parent company, the search returns the parent company and all related companies.

 ## Export report

-You can download a file with all the companies listed in this view.
+Download a file with all the companies listed in this view.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL Companies]** > **[!UICONTROL Export]**.
 1. You can select an specific file to export the report as: